NautilusTrader

 Time in force

-The order's time in force specifies how long the order will remain open or active before any remaining quantity is canceled.
+Time in force specifies how long an order remains active before any unfilled quantity is canceled.

 • GTC (Good Till Cancel): The order remains active until canceled by the trader or the venue.